-And it hit me.
-Dress the way I want… represent who I am…what my blog is…in my t’s and converse… with a purpose.
+And then an idea hit me!
+Dress the way I want… represent who I am… dressed in my t’s and converse… with a purpose.

 As I checked in, the package was handed to me and I headed to the bathroom to don the first of a weekend full of T’s!
-(Pssst…I’ll tell you about my converse tomorrow!)
+(Pssst…click here to hear about my custom converse!)

 To start…there’s Kyla Cornish!
-We’d had a running joke that I’d had her kicked out of a blogging contest last year (which I hadn’t…but also, for the record, I was beating her when she got kicked out!)
+We’d had a running joke that I’d had her kicked out of a blogging contest that year (which I hadn’t…but for the record, I was beating her when she got kicked out!)

-Kyla was someone I’d wanted to meet and in not time, she came screaming and laughing (then crying) into the conference’s “Newcomers Lounge” to meet me.
-It was just the reaction I’d expected from this fabulous woman I’d only met on-line…who could spar with my humour better than anyone…and who has made it her business to support Curtains are Open since she first discovered it!
+Kyla was someone I’d wanted to meet and in no time, she came screaming and laughing (then crying) into the conference’s “Newcomers Lounge” to meet me as someone had given her the heads up about my T-Shirt.
+It was just the reaction I’d expected from this fabulous woman I’d only met on-line, who could spar with my humour better than anyone, and who has made it her business to support Curtains are Open since she first discovered me!

 The second shirt I wore was when we networked with Brands and I’ll admit…I kind of hid a little behind my blazer so as not to look too forward… too bold (plus, for some reason, it didn’t quite fit the same as the others.)
-The big thing though, I was worried, my “Your Logo Here” shirt might be a little off-putting to some of the brands at the conference… but, I’m reminded, I have to be myself and the right brands will want to work with me for who I am and what I represent… not who I pretend to be.
+The big thing was that I worried my “Your Logo Here” shirt might be a little off-putting to some of the brands at the conference… but, I’m reminded I have to be myself and the right brands will want to work with me for who I am and what I represent… not who I pretend to be.
 I should have worn it a little prouder.